Richard Hourican |

 - Damage disputes – without a proper Schedule of Condition, it can be harder to separate pre-existing defects from alleged construction damage.

-- Higher overall cost – retrospective advice, legal correspondence, redesign, surveyor disputes and remedial works can cost significantly more than dealing with the process properly from the start.
+- Higher overall cost – retrospective advice, legal correspondence, redesign, surveyor disputes and remedial works can cost significantly more than dealing with the process correctly at the start.

 - Strained neighbour relationships – a clear, professional process often helps keep communication calm and neighbourly.

-If the Party Wall Agreement, Notice or Award is incorrect
+If the Party Wall Notice, consent or Award is incorrect

 Incorrect paperwork can cause avoidable problems.
 Common issues include the wrong owner details, missing adjoining owners, incorrect property addresses, unclear works descriptions, incomplete excavation drawings, invalid service dates, or a failure to cover all relevant parts of the Act.